 What job will I get?

-Our graduates have been able to get great jobs across the science, technology and media industries.
+Our graduates get great jobs across science, technology and the media.
 They put their knowledge and passion for science to good use every day, putting their finely tuned communication skills into practice in lots of different ways.

 Some of the places our students work include press offices, newsrooms, research institutes and other scientific bodies.
-Below, just a couple of them explain a bit more about where they've ended up.
+Below, just a few of them explain a bit more about where they've ended up.

 Communications Assistant, Society for Endocrinology

 After completing a BSc in Biology, I knew I wanted a science-related job outside of a traditional academic environment.
 For this reason, I decided to study for the MSc in Science Communication, after which I rapidly secured a role as Communications Assistant for the Society for Endocrinology, a small organisation dedicated to advancing the science of hormones.

 The MSc at the University of Sheffield gave me invaluable skills which I use every day, such as the ability to digest complex scientific concepts into concise, accurate copy for a press release.
 By publicising great science, I play an active part in keeping people well informed on the latest developments in medicine and human biology, which makes my job exciting and rewarding.

 Social Media Executive, NHS Choices